AnyChart/docs.anychart.com/Stock_Charts/Chart_Plots.md

 The main purpose of creating several plots instead of one multi-axes plot is making the management of different Y-scales easier and data from the series more easy to read.
 Using plots helps you to watch the data points with the same X value simultaneously and be able to compare them.

-Now, let's study how to use chart plots and make our work with stocks a bit easier.
+Now, let's study how to use chart plots and make our work with AnyStock a bit easier.

 ## Add

 First of all, we need to add plots to the chart and enable them.
 Let's create and enable three plots: one with column series, second one with OHLC chart and third with line series.

 ```
 	// create stock chart
 	chart = anychart.stock();

 	// create first plot on the chart with column series
 	var firstPlot = chart.plot(0);
 	firstPlot.column(mapping);

 	// create second plot on the chart
 	var secondPlot = chart.plot(1);

 	// create ohlc series on the second plot
 	var secondSeries = secondPlot.ohlc(ohlcMapping);

 	// create third plot
 	var thirdPlot = chart.plot(2);
 	// create column series on the third plot
 	var thirdSeries = thirdPlot.line(lineMapping);
 ```

 {sample :width 690 :height 500 }STOCK\_Plots\_01{sample}

 So, we use {api:anychart.charts.Stock#plot}**.plot()**{api} for creating the plot.
 Note that we should give each plot an unique index.
 The number of plots each chart has is unlimited.

-Now we can manage the stock chart plots.
+Now we can manage the chart plots.

 ## Edit